ngs-fzb/SARSCOV2seq/README.md

 conda deactivate
 ```

-### Open the sarscov2seq file in a text editor and set paths to match the actual location of the "Ref" and "Scripts" directory on your computer
+### Open the sarscov2seq file in a text editor and set paths to match the actual location of the "Ref" and "Scripts" directory on your computer.
+Default ARTIC amplicon set is v4.1.

 # Usage
 Fastq files need to be in the format required by MTBseq please read the [MANUAL.md](https://github.com/ngs-fzb/MTBseq_source/blob/master/MANUAL.md).

-Change to the directory containing your fastq files, copy sarscov2seq to the directory and change parameters as needed afterwards execute:
+Change to the directory containing your fastq files, copy sarscov2seq to the directory and change parameters as needed, afterwards execute:
 ```
 sarscov2seq
 ```